anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecurePaymentLinksApi.md

 <a id="securepaymentlinksexpirationspost"></a>
 # **SecurePaymentlinksExpirationsPost**
-> PaymentIntentExpiresResponse SecurePaymentlinksExpirationsPost (string xApiKey, string xAppKey, string xVersion, string origin, SecurePaymentLinkRequest? securePaymentLinkRequest = null)
+> PaymentLinkExpiresResponse SecurePaymentlinksExpirationsPost (string xApiKey, string xAppKey, float xVersion, string origin, SecurePaymentLinkRequest? securePaymentLinkRequest = null)

 This API is used for to set expired payment link